-- By ensuring the College is rigorous in delivering high quality education and training. - Considerable focus and investment is placed on maintaining and managing key relationships with the funding bodies. - Ensuring the College is focused on those priority sectors which will continue to benefit from public funding. - Taking a pro-active role in area based reviews. - Development of partnership arrangements with local academies.
+- · By ensuring the College is rigorous in delivering high quality education and training. - Considerable focus and investment is placed on maintaining and managing key relationships with the funding bodies. - Ensuring the College is focused on those priority sectors which will continue to benefit from public funding. - Development of partnership arrangements